-Robot racer: Can go over 200 mph
+World's first AI electric racer showcases driverless car future

 "We are calling this a Beta season -- getting people on board and getting them up to speed."

-The Roborace team will try again at next month's Marrakech ePrix on November 12 with Tomlinson hopeful that they will be running races before the third season of Formula E ends next July.
+The Roborace team will try again at next month's Marrakech ePrix on November 12, with Tomlinson hopeful they will be running races before the third season of Formula E ends next July.